David des Granges

 David des Granges (baptised 1611, d. in or before c.1672) was an Anglo-French miniature painter.

 Life

-The son of Samson de Granges and his wife Marie Bouvier, he was baptised twice on 24 March 1611, at the French church on Threadneedle Street, and St Ann Blackfriars.
+The son of Samson de Granges and his wife Marie Bouvier, he was baptised twice, first on 24 March 1611, at the French church on Threadneedle Street, with Esther des Granges the wife of Elias Le Tellier as witness, and later at St Ann Blackfriars.
 He married in 1636 and moved from the parish of St Ann Blackfriars to Long Acre, where he was living again at the end of his life, c.1672.